Legal Documents for

-Hiring someone as an Employee or Independent Contractor?
-Need to let someone go?
-This is where to start with contracts, stock option and equity award plans, termination letters, and more.
+Hiring someone as an employee or independent contractor?
+Need to manage your people?
+This is where to start with contracts, stock option and equity award plans, employment policies, termination letters, and more.

 Independent Contractor Agreement